Organ meats used to be a common food in mainstream U.S. diets.

 The most commonly consumed organs come from cows, pigs, lambs, goats, chickens and ducks.

-Today, most animals are born and raised for their muscle tissues.
-Organ meats are often overlooked, with most meat typically consumed as steaks, drumsticks or ground into mince.
+Today, most animals are raised for their muscle tissues.
+Organ meats are often overlooked, with most meat typically consumed as steaks, drumsticks, or ground meat.

 Organ meats can be a great addition to your diet.
 They’re packed with nutrients, such as vitamin B12 and folate, and they’re also an excellent source of iron and protein.